marcelm/cutadapt/doc/reference.rst

 Properly paired reads
 =====================

-When reading paired-end reads, Cutadapt compares the read IDs of R1 and R2 and prints an error message and aborts if they do not match.
+When reading paired-end reads, Cutadapt compares the read IDs of R1 and R2.
+It prints an error message and aborts if they do not match.

 Comments in the FASTQ or FASTA header are ignored when doing the comparison.
 Also, if the read ID ends with ``1`` or ``2`` or ``3``, then that is also